 The cave a liqueur has been constructed from mahogany wood with an exotic burlwood veneer.
 The front and the top are embellished with mother-of-pearl and brass inlays.
 The front side has a central palmette cartouche surrounded by fan-shaped leaves and scrolls.
 The corners have Fleur de Lys, spiraled vines and water leaves.
 Similar motifs can be seen on the corners of the top, with another central cartouche of an ovate medallion.
 The front is arbalete shaped and the entire cabinet sits on small bun feet.

 An essential piece of barware, this burlwood cave a liqueur with inlaid brass and mother of pearl is a true work of art.
 It would taken incredible skill to cut and assemble this beautiful box.
 It will make a strong presence in any wet bar or office.

 H – 10 1/2, W – 13, D – 10

 CONDITION: Wear commensurate to age and use with minor rubs and nicks.
-Buildup on crystal, with one cordial glass missing.
+Buildup on crystal, with TWO cordial glasses missing (1 large and 1 small).
 Key is not original and does not operate lock, but aids in lifting the lid.